azerinnan/House_price_analysis/README.md

 ```
 Insights:

-- The 'Bungalow' is the most popular type of house in the property market, with 593 transactions recorded in Bandar Tasik Senangin, Lenggeng, Negeri Sembilan
+- The **Bungalow** is the most popular type of house in the property market, with **593 transactions** recorded in Bandar Tasik Senangin, Lenggeng, Negeri Sembilan.
-and followed by 'Bungalow & Terrace House' with 363 transactions, located in Bukit Sentosa, Serendah, Selangor.
+- It is followed by **Bungalow & Terrace House** with **363 transactions**, located in Bukit Sentosa, Serendah, Selangor.
-- These locations, situated away from the busy city, offers a peaceful environment that appeals to buyers.
+- These areas are located outside major urban centers, offering a quieter and more spacious living environment.
+This may appeal to buyers looking for peaceful surroundings, larger land size, or more affordable detached housing options compared to properties in city centers.

 ---
 ### `OBJECTIVE 4` : Percentage of tenure